 The gray uniformity of the MU9000 is good.
 The edges of the TV are a bit darker, but this isn't too noticeable with normal content.
 The uniformity of the middle of the screen is very good, so there is very little dirty screen effect when panning over uniform sports fields.
 The 5% uniformity look even better than the 5%, which is very good.

-The black uniformity of the MU9000 is great.
-No clouding is visible near the corners or edges, which is good.
+The overall black uniformity of the MU9000 is decent.
+On the native black uniformity test picture, some clouding is visible in the center of the screen, but it is very faint.
 Unlike the 2016 TVs with local dimming such as the KS8000 or KS9000, the local dimming on this TV can't be turned off.
-Instead, the 'native' picture was taken with local dimming set to 'low' and some vertical blooming is visible from the edge backlight.
+Instead, the 'native' picture was taken with local dimming set to 'low' and some vertical blooming is visible because of the edge-lit backlight.

 As with other TVs of the 2017 MU line of Samsung, the MU9000 can display how gradient test image without any banding associated with an 8-bit panel.
 Overall the gradient looks smooth, but there is some imperfection, mostly in the darker green color.
 Luckily, we did not see any major banding while looking at some particularly demanding scene from HDR movies, which is great.

 The calibration works very well to improve the color and white balance tracking.
 This is a great result and results in a very accurate picture.
 Like other Samsung TVs, the white balance takes a bit longer to perform but the results are impressive.